COVID-19 (coronavirus) – What You Need to Know.

 Labor & Delivery: One visitor will be allowed to be designated by the mother.

-Emergency Department: No visitors allowed except for pediatric patients who may have one family member or guardian.
+Emergency Department: No visitors allowed except for compassionate visitation, or pediatric patients who may have one family member or guardian, or dependent/compromised patient requiring assistance who may have one

 We have implemented a mandatory patient/visitor screening process at all three entrances, the Emergency Department, Main Entrance, and Medical Office Building.